Healthy Homes Assessment Roys Hill

 Roys Hill Moisture Ingress & Drainage

-Keeping your rental property safe from the effects of moisture isn’t just a matter of the interior of the building it’s also about the outside.
-You must ensure there is somewhere for rain, surface or ground water, and prevent it from getting inside.
-When it is about damp and water, it’s usually those concerns that you aren’t aware of that could become a major issue and cause the property to suffer and harming the tenant’s health.
+Making sure your rental property is protected from the effects of moisture isn’t just a matter of the inside of the building It’s about having to make sure there is somewhere to allow surface, rain and ground water to go and to prevent it from getting inside.
+When it comes to moisture and damp it is often the concerns you don’t notice that can cause a lot of trouble that can cause damage to your investment and harming the tenant’s well-being.

-Rental properties must have efficient drainage for the removal of storm water, surface water, and ground water, including an appropriate runoff or outfall.
-Making sure that the water is able to go, and also that it can’t linger underneath the buildings is an essential part of maintaining your property’s dry.
+Rental properties must be equipped with efficient drainage to get rid of the stormwater and surface waters, and ground water.
+This includes an appropriate runoff or outfall.
+Making sure that the water has a place to go, and it can’t linger underneath the buildings is an essential part of keeping your property dry.

-In addition to the drainage system that will prevent the ingress of moisture, if your property has an enclosed space between floorboards and the ground, a ground moisture barrier must be installed if it is reasonably practicable to install it.
+In addition to a drainage system to prevent moisture from entering, if your property has an enclosed space between your flooring and ground, a ground water barrier must be put in place when it is reasonably practicable to do so.

-A ground moisture barrier is typically a polythene sheet laid over the ground, to block any moisture present in the ground from accumulating into the structure.
-It also helps in preventing any damage to your underfloor insulation.
+An underground moisture barrier usually a sheet of polythene that is placed over the ground to prevent any moisture from the ground from entering the structure.
+It also helps prevent any damage to your underfloor insulation.

 moisture ingress and drainage inspection